StefTN/cldemo-vagrant_quagga/README.md

 Instructions
 ------------
-Before running, ensure that you have **Ansible version 1.9.4** and **Vagrant version 1.8.4** installed.
-This includes the Python Ansible package installable via Pip.
+Before running, ensure that you have **Ansible** and **Vagrant** installed.
+Last tested with Vagrant 1.8.4 and Ansible 2.0.1.
+Be sure that you have installed these tools using the official recommended repositories, not using your distro's package manager.

 To bring up the entire reference topology...